 - One-man show at the Grand Palais in Paris.
 This was Zao’s first solo exhibition in a French museum.
 This exhibition travelled to Japan, Hong Kong, and Singapore in the following year

-- Solo exhibition at the Pierre Matisse Gallery in New York
+- Solo exhibition at the Pierre Matisse Gallery in New York, USA

-- Fourteen large paintings by Zao were exhibited at the Fuji Television Gallery in Tokyo
+- Fourteen large paintings by Zao were exhibited at the Fuji Television Gallery in Tokyo, Japan

 - One room at the Pompidou Centre’s Musee National d’Art Moderne was devoted to an exhibition of Zao Wou-ki’s works.
 The show was called Accrochage III and presented nine paintings executed between 1950-1975

 - Galerie de France staged a large exhibition consisting of works produced over the previous two years of hard and constant work

 - Zao exhibited at Kootz Gallery (continuing to do so until the gallery closed in 1967) as well as the Galerie de France in Paris

 - The Museum of Fine Arts in Cincinnati presented a retrospective exhibition of engraved works

 - From this time his works were regularly exhibited at the Galerie Pierre in Paris.
 He also held exhibitions in Washington, Chicago, New York, Basel, Lausanne and London

 - Zao organised a one-man show in Shanghai, China